Tekthree/learning-journal/Operatorsandloops.md

 Comparison operators usually return single values of true or false.
 Logical operators allow you to compare the results of more than one comparison operator

-**&& logival and** - this operator test more than one conditions
+**&& logival and** - this operator test more than one conditions **|| logical or** - the operator tests at least one condition **! ligical not** - this operator takes a single Boolean value and inverts it

+## Loops

+Loops check a dondition.
+If it returns true, a code block will run.
+Then the condition will be checked again and if it still returns true, the code block will run again.
+It repeats until the condition returns false.

+Types of loops

+For-If you need to run code a specific number of times, use a for loop.

+While-If you do not know how many times the code should run, you can use a while loop

+Do while-The do...while loop is very similar to the while loop, but has one key difference: it will always run the statements inside the curly braces at least once, even if the condition evaluates to false.

+for ([initialExpression]; [condition]; [incrementExpression]) statement